 The Miramar has already received dozens of inquiries from Santa Monica residents looking to sell their current homes and move into a full-service condominium building.

 In addition to the new market-rate condominiums, the Miramar is partnering with Community Corporation of Santa Monica to build a 100% affordable apartment building on Second Street, directly across the street from the Miramar.
 This 100% affordable housing building will include 42 units (70% of the market rate condos), well above the City’s new 25% requirement in the DCP.

 As validated by the City’s independent financial consultant HR&A Advisors, the residential component of the Miramar Santa Monica is absolutely critical to the financial viability of the proposed project, that will generate substantial new revenues to the City and deliver over $128 million in community/project benefits.

 Will the Miramar be environmentally sustainable?

-The new Miramar will pursue aggressive sustainability goals in line with the City’s sustainability priorities on water usage, energy and LEED ratings.
-The new Miramar will replace existing infrastructure with modern efficient systems designed to significantly reduce water usage (preliminary estimates at more than 33% savings when compared to the existing hotel) and utilize less energy than the existing hotel (preliminary estimates at 29% savings).
-The project will include “green building” design features and will incorporate recycling into all new construction and operations, and will pursue a LEED-certified Platinum designation.
+The Miramar Santa Monica will pursue aggressive sustainability goals in line with the City’s sustainability priorities on water usage, energy and LEED rating.
+It will replace existing infrastructure with modern, efficient systems designed to significantly reduce water usage (required 20% savings when compared to the existing hotel) and utilize less energy than the existing hotel (required 15% savings when compared to the existing hotel).
+By incorporating “green building” design features and recycling systems into all new construction and operations, the Miramar Santa Monica will achieve a LEED-certified Platinum designation.